Tuition and Payment Overview

 TouchNet is a 24x7 service offered to students and their families for viewing bills, making payments and managing their student account.

 Learn about important dates and deadlines for the current and upcoming semester.
-Find out when tuition is due to avoid having your classes dropped by the registration purge.
+Find out when tuition is due to avoid having your classes dropped for non-payment.